 Drive Electric Richmond Virginia

-As a chapter of the Electric Auto Association, Drive Electric RVA promotes electric vehicles (EVs) as a fun, practical transportation alternative that also reduces air pollution and combats climate change.
-In addition, DERVA supports private and public efforts to accelerate the electrification of transportation and the use of renewable energy to generate electricity.
+As a chapter of the Electric Auto Association, Drive Electric RVA promotes EVs as a fun, practical transportation alternative that also reduces air pollution and combats climate change.
+In addition, this club supports private and public efforts to accelerate the electrification of transportation and the use of renewable energy to generate electricity.

-DERVA follows the broadest definition of an EV: a motor vehicle that uses electricity as its primary fuel or to improve the efficiency of a conventional engine (National Renewable Energy Laboratory, October 2011).
-This definition encompasses hybrid electric vehicles, plug-in hybrids and all-electric vehicles, including automobiles, motorcycles, scooters and bicycles.
-Consequently, all types of EVs are part of our growing community.
+Drive Electric RVA follows the broadest definition of an EV: a motor vehicle that uses electricity as its primary fuel or to improve the efficiency of a conventional engine (National Renewable Energy Laboratory, October 2011).
+This definition encompasses hybrid electric vehicles, plug-in hybrids and all-electric vehicles.

 Chapter Leadership